thrownblown/nativeFeed/README.md

 ionic-side-menu-with-navigation
 ==========================

+## Updated to work with v 0.9.23 of Ionic Framework

 ## Purpose
 The project has been forked from ionic-angular-cordova-seed.
 It contains a fully functional app that has a Side Menu with navigation.